Kaman SH-2 Seasprite: Origins

 In 1956, the USN launched a competition for a compact, all-weather multipurpose naval helicopter, and encouraged submissions from private companies.
-Kaman responded with its K-20 design, a relatively conventional helicopter with a General Electric T58-8F turboshaft engine droving a 44-foot four-bladed main rotor and a four-bladed tail rotor.
+Kaman responded with its K-20 design, a relatively conventional helicopter with a General Electric T58-8F turboshaft engine driving a 44-foot four-bladed main rotor and a four-bladed tail rotor.
 Kaman won the competition and was awarded a contract to construct four prototypes and an initial batch of 12 production helicopters, designated as the HU2K-1.

 In 1960, the HU2K was the RCN's preferred option for its ASW helicopter program, and the Government of Canada approved the purchase of 12 Seasprites for $14.5 million.
 However, the purchase was disrupted by Kaman suddenly raising the price to $23 million, and concerns that the helicopter's designed weight and performance criteria were overoptimistic.
 The RCN delayed making a decision until after the USN sea trials which confirmed that the HU2K was overweight and underpowered for their needs.
 In late-1961, Canada selected the competing Sikorsky CH-124 Sea King instead.

 In the late-1960s, without further orders Kaman decided to terminate production after completing the USN order of 184 H-2s.
 However, in 1971, production was restarted for the improved SH-2F to operate from older frigates.
 This ability meant it stayed in service to the end of the century, as even with the introduction of the newer, larger and overall more capable Sikorsky SH-60 Sea Hawk which entered service starting in the mid-1980s, but it could not operate safety from the smaller flight decks like the smaller Seasprite.